Actress Rachel Skarsten on hope, small change and grace.

 What is a cause you care deeply about and how do you want to help further it along?

 I feel very passionate about education.
-I feel very passionate about the perseveration of natural resources and the ethical treatment of animals.
+I feel very passionate about the preservation of natural resources and the ethical treatment of animals.
 I feel passionate about women… there are so many problems in the world affecting women.
-People say to me, “We have to focus on one thing,” I don’t think so.
+People say to me, “we have to focus on one thing.”
+I don’t think so.

 Fill in the blank: Moving forward into the next 150 years, our country needs more [blank] in order to build a caring and compassionate Canada.